CyVerse-learning-materials/discovery_environment_guide/step4.rst

   1. Click on **Analyses** from the DE workspace
   2. Select (checkbox) an analysis; from the *Analysis* menu select *View Parameters*
-  3. View the parameters and select "Save As" to save paramters as a text file in your Data Store.
+  3. View the parameters and select "Save As" to save parameters as a text file in your Data Store.

 ----